 What do we know about the safety of relaxation techniques?

-Relaxation techniques are generally considered safe for healthy people, although there have been a few reports of unpleasant experiences such as increased anxiety.
+Relaxation techniques are generally considered safe for healthy people, although there have been a few reports of negative experiences such as increased anxiety.
 People with serious physical or mental health problems should discuss relaxation techniques with their health care providers.